nus-oss/cs3281-AY1617S2-website/students/AY1617S2/xiaoPu/xiaoPu-Resume.md

 ## Experience

-- **OSS Project: Teammates**
+- **OSS Project: TEAMMATES**

 	_2017 January and onwards_

-	Teammates is an online peer evaluation/feedback system used in 1085 institutions from 78 countries.
+	TEAMMATES is an online peer evaluation/feedback system used in 1085 institutions from 78 countries.
 Github Page : https://github.com/TEAMMATES/teammates